Free, private, vetted skill search for AI agents

 Install the Skill Federation /skillfed finder from github.com/skill-federation/skill-federation — run its curl installer (install.ps1 on Windows, install.sh on macOS/Linux), then tell me to restart Claude Code.

-Then restart Claude Code and run /skillfed <what you're trying to do> — or just approve a plan and the finder offers itself.
+Then restart Claude Code and run /skillfed <what you're trying to do> — or just start working: the finder offers itself as a plan takes shape, and the moment your agent hits a gap.

 Free.
 Native — needs only curl.